Skahrr/nc-news/README.md

 # Northcoders News Project

+## About

+This website relies on the API mentioned under this (you can have a look either to the repo or to the hosted version *more info on it's readme.md*).
+You can see all the news we got on the database, as well as filter by topic.
+You also have a more specific filter where you can sort and order the news you looking at.

+You can have a look at the hosted version of this app here: https://best-nc-news.netlify.app/articles (we recommend to check this page on mobile version)

 ## API

 Northcoders News uses my own API, which is hosted aswell on Heroku.
 You can find more info here: